On the shape of air bubbles trapped in ice: Shape matching

-In the following, we consider pores frozen during the same experiment, corresponding to Figure~(\ref{fig:shapes}c).
-These were frozen at a freezing rate $133\ \ums\ \pm\ 10\ \ums$; in Figure~(\ref{fig:matching}a) they are situated in the main cloud of points.
-Matching a solution of the Frozen Bubble Equation to each pore, we can measure its nucleation radius; $\Rc = 5.8\ \um \pm 0.7\ \um$.
+In the following, we consider pores frozen during a single experiment, corresponding to Figure~(\ref{fig:shapes}c).
+The large number of pores formed during the same experiment enables to study their statistics \cite{supmat}.
+These pores were frozen at a freezing rate $133~\micro\meter\per\second \pm 10~\micro\meter\per\second$; in Figure~(\ref{fig:matching}a) they are situated in the main cloud of points.
+Matching a solution of the Frozen Bubble Equation to each pore, we can measure its nucleation radius; $\Rc = 5.8\ \micro\meter \pm 0.7\ \micro\meter$.
 From the definition of \Rc follows the supersaturation: $\dc = 0.76 \pm 0.1\ \mathrm{g}/\mathrm{L}$, which is more than 40-fold the initial concentration (Materials and Methods).
-Such supersaturation is compatible with homogeneous nucleation.

-Shape matching enables to measure $R_0$ and $Z_0$ for each bubble; we find $R_0 = 7.8\ \um \pm 1\ \um$ and $Z_0 = 8.2\ \um \pm 1.4\ \um$.
+Shape matching enables to measure $R_0$ and $Z_0$ for each bubble; we find $R_0 = 7.8\ \micro\meter \pm 1\ \micro\meter$ and $Z_0 = 8.2\ \micro\meter \pm 1.4\ \micro\meter$.
 These values close to the nucleation radius show that entrapment occurs very shortly after nucleation.
 The initial condition $R_0$ and $Z_0$ corresponds to some time $T_0$ after the bubble nucleation. $T_0 = Z_0/v$ is the delay between the nucleation (when $R=0$) and the point at which $R=R_0$.
 We measure $T_0 = 60\ \mathrm{ms}\ \pm 12\ \mathrm{ms}$.

+In order to obtain a simple form for the Frozen Bubble Equation, we have assumed that the bubble meets the freezing front with a right angle; in reality, this angle is $\pi/2 + \varepsilon$ and we have neglected $\varepsilon$.
+Shape matching enables to measure the initial slope $R_0^\prime$ that the bubble makes with the freezing front, and that we assumed to be zero to simplify the description of diffusion.
+We find that $R_0^\prime = -0.06 \pm 0.04$, corresponding to angle $\varepsilon_0 = -\arctan{R_0^\prime} = 3.4 \pm 2.3^\circ$, which is indeed negligible.

 Another remarkable result concerns the ratio $R_0/\Rc$, which is the actual initial condition in the non-dimensional Eq.~(\ref{eq:frozen}).
 Its value is $1.33 \pm 3\times 10^{-4}$, which is an extremely narrow range.
-Although we are not able to explain this value, it is likely linked to the entrapment mechanism.
+This is likely due to the conditions in which the bubble nucleates at the freezing front.
+A very narrow range of values suggests that the nucleation crevices \cite{atchley1989crevice} have very similar sizes and shapes in the given range of freezing rate.
+More analysis is required to describe these results quantitatively.